Nithin1506200/MyNotes/backend/notes/knightCapital.md

 Manual deployment

-In the week before go-live, a Knight engineer manually deployed the new RLP code in SMARS to its eight servers.
-However, the engineer made a mistake and did not copy the new code to one of the servers.
+In the week before go-live, a Knight engineer manually deployed the new `RLP code in SMARS to its eight servers`.
+However, the engineer made a mistake and did not copy the new code to `one of the servers`.
 Knight did not have a second engineer review the deployment, and neither was there an automated system to alert anyone to the discrepancy.
 Knight also had no written procedures requiring a supervisory review, all facts we shall return to later.

 The crash